Port Edward, South Africa

-Port Edward is a small resort town situated on the south coast of KwaZulu-Natal in South Africa.
-It lies north of the Mtamvuna Gorge which includes the Mtamvuna River and is the border between KwaZulu-Natal and the Eastern Cape.
+Port Edward is a small resort town situated on the south coast of KwaZulu-Natal in South Africa and lies on the border between KwaZulu-Natal and the Eastern Cape.
 It is situated on the R61 road (future N2 Wild Coast Toll Route) between Port Shepstone and Lusikisiki.

 History

 In 1831 there was a crisis between the settlers in Port Natal (Durban) and Dingane, the Zulu king.
 Some settlers boarded a ship that was in the harbour and the others, including Henry Francis Fynn and his family, fled down the coast.
 The Zulu warriors caught up with them where Port Edward is today and massacred the fleeing settlers, which included local tribespeople of Langeni, on a hill called Isandlundlu (in English, shaped like a hut).
 The place has been known ever since as Tragedy Hill and its slopes are still littered with the bones of the victims.

-In 1552, the Portuguese carrick "Sao Joao" ran aground at Port Edward and this is the first time in recorded history that peoples from Europe met peoples from South Africa.
+In 1552, the Portuguese carrack "Sao Joao" ran aground at Port Edward and this is the first time in recorded history that peoples from Europe met peoples from South Africa.

 In 1878, the ship "The Ivy" ran aground on Leisure Bay area beach.

 In 1925, the area was partly owned by TK Pringle, and he named the inland portion Banner Rest as this was where he wished to "strike his banner".
 The village was laid out and was named Port Edward in honour of the Prince of Wales, who later became King Edward VIII.

 The first holiday cottage in Port Edward was a shack built among the sand dunes in the early days by transport rider Edward Stafford.
 Unaware of their motility, however, he was surprised and dismayed to see his fine creation swallowed up.
-The area was subjected to several name changes as property was bought and sold, but the practice came to an end in 1952 when the town of Port Edward was ceremoniously dedicated to the then Prince of Wales.
+The area was subjected to several name changes as property was bought and sold, but the practice came to an end in 1852 when the town of Port Edward was ceremoniously dedicated to the then Prince of Wales.

 Geography

 Location

-Port Edward lies on the southernmost part of KwaZulu-Natal and lies north of the Mtamvuna River which is the border between KwaZulu-Natal and the Eastern Cape, south of Southbroom and west of the Indian Ocean.
-The town is positioned along the R61 (future N2 Wild Coast Toll Route) leading to Mthatha to the west and Durban to the north-east.
+Port Edward is the southernmost town of KwaZulu-Natal and lies north of the Mtamvuna River which separates KwaZulu-Natal from the Eastern Cape.
+It is situated approximately 46 kilometres (29 mi) south-west of Port Shepstone by road and 153 kilometres (95 mi) south-west of Durban by road.

-The coastline between Port Edward and Hibberdene to the north is popularly known as the Hibiscus Coast because of its lush sub-tropical gardens.

 Suburbs

-Port Edward's greater or suburban area stretches from Palm Beach in the north to Rennies Beach in the south.
+The 2011 census divided the main place of Port Edward into 16 “sub places” including: